Enterprise Architecture Principles

 Loyola will actively design, build and maintain solutions to create a flexible and sustainable environment.
 The ability for the client to utilize technology services by themselves will be provided where possible.

-All products, solutions, tools, designs, applications, and methods used within the architecture must adhere to all security and privacy policies.
+All technologies, solutions, tools, designs, applications, and methods used within the architecture must adhere to all security and privacy policies, procedures, guidelines, and standards.
 Uniform security practices decrease the likelihood of a security breach.

 Data is protected from unauthorized use and disclosure.
 This includes only providing access to data to those individuals who should have access to that data.
 This also includes properly classifying and protecting data according to Loyola data classification policies.